-Treatment of D. caninum infection is by praziquantel at 5 mg/kg every 2 weeks, until vector control is achieved.
+Treatment of D. caninum infection is by praziquantel at 5 mg/kg every 2 weeks, until flea or lice control is achieved.

 Control can be achieved by keeping dogs and cats free of fleas (refer to flea control guidelines) and lice (refer to lice control guidelines).